manjushsh/pihole_docker_config/README.md

     ```bash
     sudo mkdir -p /opt/stacks/pihole
     ```
-    and cd to newly created directory.
+    and use `cd` command to switch to the newly created directory.

     ```bash
     cd /opt/stacks/pihole